 • We also use symmetry to avoid having to generate loads of successor states, so

 - are all equivalent. - So, run the depth 2 search, evaluate, and back up values

-• Unsurprisingly (for anyone who ever played Tic-Tac-Toe as a kid):
+• Unsurprisingly (for anyone who ever played Tic-Tac-Toe):

 - Is the best move. - So MAX moves and then MIN replies, and then MAX searches again: